novice1011/trajectory-planning/README.md

 1. Decide your initial position $s_0$ and final position $s_T$
 2. Decide your initial velocity $\dot{s_0}$ and final velocity $\dot{s_T}$
 3. Decide your initial acceleration $\ddot{s_0}$ and final acceleration $\ddot{s_T}$
-4. Find coeficient $A\ B\ C\ D\ E\ F$
+4. Find coefficient $A\ B\ C\ D\ E\ F$
-5. How? inverse the matrix ofcourse!
+5. How? inverse the matrix of course!
-6. Note: this steps is only for 1 axis, repeat the process for another axis
+6. Note: this step is only for 1 axis, repeat the process for another axis
 7. Note: $s_0$ is only for when $t=0$, and $s_t$ is only for when $t=T$

 ----